melrh/aws-vpcs/terraform/README.md

     - NAT Gateway attached to 1 Private Subnet
     - Private Route Table

-The Front Module creates what will be present in the public subnets.
+The Front Module creates what will be present in the public subnets, which is:

+    - An EC2 Instance made from the most recent Ubuntu AMI

+### VPC Autoscaling

+The Autoscaling VPC is the same as the Module VPC above, however additional infrastructure is created in the Front module.

 This includes:

     - Load Balancer
     - Autoscaling Group